waterhackweek/AndeanAmazonHydro/README.md

 Hydrological data:

-- Daily discharge time series for 1975-2016 from 300 hydrological stations across the  Ecuador (90 stations)* (Atlantic and Pacific coast) and Brazil (281 stations).
+- Daily discharge time series for 1975-2016 from 402 hydrological stations across the  Ecuador (90 stations)* (Atlantic and Pacific coast) and Brazil (312 stations).
 - Spatial coordinates of hydrological stations (Brazil and Ecuador).
-- Annual hydrograms (Ecuador)

 *Data from 71 stations need to be processed into a friendly format.